 Sometimes it’s helpful to have an objective third party hold the space for you as you contemplate the big issues of creating and sustaining a lifelong relationship.
-Work, family time, children, in-laws, spiritual life… these are some of the areas we can address so you can begin this new journey with confidence and excitement. .
+Work, family time, children, in-laws, spiritual life… these are some of the areas to address so you can begin this new journey with confidence and excitement.

-This can be done in 2 or 3 informal sessions, or you might want to consider the more structured “Partners in Life”(PIL) program with a workbook and exercises.
-For more information on this powerful program, please check the bottom of the Relationship Coaching page. .
+When we first start working together, I send all of my couples a comprehensive “Pre-Marital Relationship Assessment” and ask that they each complete it separately and discuss it.
+If there are areas or issues that you’d like some additional support with, we can do that in 2 or 3 coaching sessions, or you might want to consider the more structured “Partners in Life”(PIL) program with a workbook and exercises.
+For more information on this powerful program, please check the bottom of the Relationship Coaching page.

-And keep in mind that this powerful coaching can be done before OR after your wedding… I’ve learned from experience that the pre-wedding weeks and months can be just a little busy and it’s often nice to give yourselves this marriage support after you’re back from your honeymoon!
+And keep in mind that this relationship support can be done before OR after your wedding… I’ve learned from experience that the pre-wedding weeks and months can be just a little busy and it’s often nice to give yourselves this wedding gift after you’re back from your honeymoon!

 Magical Bridal Showers